Yosemite Mountain Sugar Pine Railroad: History

-View of the railroad's track as it winds south into thick forest cover.
+View of the railroad's track through the Sierra National Forest.

-The current railroad follows a portion of grade originally carved into the mountain by the Madera Sugar Pine Lumber Company in the early 20th century.
-The company originated in 1874, when it was organized as the California Lumber Company to log the area surrounding Oakhurst, California.
-The Madera Sugar Pine Lumber Company once had a large sawmill at Sugar Pine, California, just south of the current YMSPRR.
-The railroad had seven locomotives, over 100 log cars, and 140 mi of track in the surrounding mountains.
-In addition to the railroad, the Company also transported lumber in a flume that stretched 54 mi from Sugar Pine to Madera, California.
-This was the most efficient way to transport rough cut lumber out of the mountains for finishing and transport at the bottom of the mountain.
-The Madera Sugar Pine Lumber Company practiced clearcutting, which removed almost every single tree within the stands of timber surrounding the YMSPRR track.
-The thick forest surrounding YMSPRR today belies this history, although large stumps from the original old growth timber dot the forest floor lining the tracks.
+The current railroad follows part of a grade constructed by the Madera Sugar Pine Lumber Company in the early 20th century.
+The company originated in 1874 as the California Lumber Company, which logged timber in the area surrounding Oakhurst, California.
+The Madera Sugar Pine Lumber Company later operated a large sawmill at Sugar Pine, California, south of the present-day YMSPRR.
+Its logging railroad included seven locomotives, more than 100 log cars, and approximately 140 mi of track in the surrounding Sierra Nevada.
+The company also operated a flume extending 54 mi from Sugar Pine to Madera, California, which was used to transport rough-cut lumber to lower elevations for processing and shipment.

+The company's logging operations relied heavily on clearcutting and no reforestation efforts were made.
+Remnants of the original old-growth forest, including large stumps, remain visible along portions of the route.

-A Madera Sugar Pine Lumber Co. log train climbing a steep grade near Sugar Pine, California, circa 1915.
+A Madera Sugar Pine Lumber Company log train near Sugar Pine, California, circa 1915.

-Due to the onset of the Great Depression and a lack of trees, the operation closed in 1931.
-But the graded right-of-way through the forest remained, enabling the Stauffer family to reconstruct a portion of the line in 1961.
-The current railroad utilizes locomotives, converted log disconnect cars, and other railroad equipment purchased from the West Side Lumber Company after it ceased railroad operations in 1961.
+Operations ceased in 1931 because of declining timber supplies and the effects of the Great Depression.
+The graded railroad right-of-way remained in place and was later reused by the Stauffer family, which reconstructed part of the line in 1961.
+The present-day railroad uses locomotives, converted log cars, and other equipment acquired from the West Side Lumber Company railway after it ended operations in 1961.

+The railroad opened to the public in 1966 using Shay No. 10 and several converted log cars.
+Over time, the operation expanded to include additional excursion trains and the Lewis Creek Amphitheater.
+The Thornberry Museum, located in a relocated 19th-century log cabin at the depot, was later established to display exhibits related to Sierra Nevada logging history.

-After his retirement in 1981, Rudy Stauffer was succeeded by his son, Max, as the railroad's owner and operator.
+After retiring in 1981, Rudy Stauffer was succeeded by his son Max Stauffer as owner and operator of the railroad.
 Max Stauffer died on March 10, 2017.

-In late August 2017, the Railroad Fire, which started near the railroad, destroyed West Side Lumber Company equipment stored on a side track.
+In August 2017, the Railroad Fire, which began near the railroad, destroyed several pieces of former West Side Lumber Company equipment stored on a side track.